kubeshop/botkube-docs/versioned_docs/version-0.17/installation/slack/index.md

 ---

 :::info
-[Legacy Slack integration](/0.14/installation/slack/) known from previous Botkube versions has been deprecated and the old Botkube Slack app will be unapproved from the Slack App Directory on the December 21st 2022.
+[Legacy Slack integration](/0.14/installation/slack/) known from previous Botkube versions has been deprecated and removed from the Slack App Directory on the December 21st 2022.
 Follow the tutorial below to use the new Slack integration.
 :::

 ## Install Slack App in Your Slack workspace